-The Corporation has an interest in a joint venture, through its wholly owned subsidiary Sentinel Self-Storage Corporation, Spyhill Ltd. ("JV"), which is a jointly controlled entity.
-The Corporation recognizes its interest in the JV using the equity method of accounting.
+The Corporation had an interest in a joint venture, through its wholly owned subsidiary Sentinel Self-Storage Corporation, Spyhill Ltd. ("JV"), which is a jointly controlled entity.
+The Corporation recognized its interest in the JV using the equity method of accounting.
+As at February 1, 2018, the Corporation wholly owns the JV through the purchase of the remaining 50% of its shares.